 We don’t currently have any scheduled sessions of this class.
-We add new classes frequently, so check back soon.

 It is increasingly common for consent violators to use defamation lawsuits to silence their accusers.
 This abuse of the legal system can be devastatingly effective: even a groundless lawsuit can cost upwards of $10,000 to defend against.
 Defamation lawsuits are a serious threat to anyone who does consent activism as well as anyone who simply wants to name their abuser.